pytorch/pytorch/docs/source/notes/autograd.rst

             c, d = real(cotangent), imag(cotangent)
             return [c, d]^T * J * [1, -i]

-The JVP and VJP for a :math:`f1: R^2 → C` are defined as:
+The JVP and VJP for a :math:`f1: ℝ^2 → ℂ` are defined as:

    .. code::